Opening and closing accounts

 Paying your bills on time

-You are required to pay your bills on time, or you may face disconnection or debt recovery action by your supplier.
+You are required to pay your bills on time, or you may face disconnection or debt recovery action by your retailer.

 Paying arrears owing

-Suppliers may be entitled to transfer an old debt to your current account.
-The supplier may also refer the debt to a collection agency.
-If you believe that a debt should not have been transferred, speak to your supplier or contact EWON.
+Retailers may be entitled to transfer an old debt to your current account.
+The retailer may also refer the debt to a collection agency.
+If you believe that a debt should not have been transferred, speak to your retailer or contact EWON.